OpenMPT/openmpt/include/r8brain/README.md

 The code of this library was commented in the [Doxygen](http://www.doxygen.org/) style.
-To generate the documentation locally you may run the `doxygen ./other/r8bdoxy.txt` command from the library's directory.
+To generate the documentation locally you may run the `doxygen ./other/r8bdoxy.txt` command from the library's folder.

-Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `61.2*n_cores` Mflops (`83.3*n_cores` for Intel IPP FFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on an Intel Core i7-7700K processor-based 64-bit AVX2-enabled system without overclocking.
-This approximately translates to a real-time resampling of `637*n_cores` (`868*n_cores`) audio streams, at 100% CPU load.
+Preliminary tests show that the r8b::CDSPResampler24 resampler class achieves `31.8*n_cores` Mrops (`44*n_cores` for Intel IPP FFT) when converting 1 channel of 24-bit audio from 44100 to 96000 sample rate (2% transition band), on a Ryzen 3700X processor-based 64-bit system.
+This approximately translates to a real-time resampling of `720*n_cores` (`1000*n_cores`) audio streams, at 100% CPU load.
 Speed performance when converting to other sample rates may vary greatly.
-When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics, and similar sample timing precision.
+When comparing performance of this resampler library to another library make sure that the competing library is also tuned to produce a fully linear-phase response, has similar stop-band characteristics and similar sample timing precision.

 ## Dynamic Link Library ##